The complete guide to corporate mileage reimbursement

 Before we finish up, here are a couple of useful mileage reimbursement policy templates to help you formulate your own document.

-, from The Salvation Army (from 6.2–6.5) provides guidelines on expense reporting, and gives a couple of very clear examples of what constitutes a reimbursable expense, especially with regards to maintenance costs.
-Then there’s from the government of New Brunswick website, which details who can authorise such trips, who is eligible to make claims, and which types of journeys apply.
+This policy, from The Salvation Army (from 6.2–6.5) provides guidelines on expense reporting, and gives a couple of very clear examples of what constitutes a reimbursable expense, especially with regards to maintenance costs.
+Then there’s this one from the government of New Brunswick website, which details who can authorise such trips, who is eligible to make claims, and which types of journeys apply.

 " "